reidmv/deployment-repo/README.md

 #### Deployment

-A _deployment_ is a complete, referencable set of Puppet code.
+A _deployment_ is a deployed set of Puppet code.
+The long-form of _deployment_ is _Puppet code deployment_.
 A deployment definition consists of:

 * A name.
 The deployment will be created as a Puppet environment of this name.
 * The core Puppet code.
 A reference to a git repository and version.
 The contents of the repository should be laid out as a control-repo, or the root directory of a Puppet environment.